weiyezhimeng/Prefix-Guidance/README.md

 ## Prefix Guidance: A Steering Wheel for Large Language Models to Defend Against Jailbreak Attacks

-This is the official code repository for [Prefix Guidance: A Steering Wheel for Large Language Models to Defend Against Jailbreak Attacks](https://arxiv.org/abs/2408.08924)
+This is the official code repository for Prefix Guidance: A Steering Wheel for Large Language Models to Defend Against Jailbreak Attacks.

 ## Environment Setting
 ```bash